D3jag0re/Rando-Scripto/PS-Last-Created-Users/README.md

 ## TO RUN

 Note: This assumes the script is being run on a Domain Controller.
+Must run Powershell in Admin.

 1. Change the variables at the top of the script to suit your needs:
     - $logPath